SirioApp/cli/README.md

   --max-launch-delay-minutes 1440
 ```

-### Factory Notes
+### Notes

-- `duration-minutes` and `launch-in-minutes` are converted internally to seconds
+- `duration-minutes` and `launch-in-minutes` are converted to seconds internally.
-- if `--collateral` is omitted during create, the CLI uses the default collateral from the deployment file when available
+- If `--collateral` is omitted during project creation, the CLI uses the default collateral from the deployment file when available.
-- factory views assume the deployment ABI matches the current contracts in `backend`
+- Factory read operations assume the deployment ABI is aligned with the current contracts in `backend`.

-## `sale`
+## Sale Commands

-Sale commands can target a sale in two ways:
+Sale commands accept one of the following target selectors:

-- direct sale address with `--sale`
+- `--sale <sale-address>`
-- indirect lookup through `--project-id`
+- `--project-id <project-id>`

-### Read Commands
+### Read operations

-Show sale status:
+Sale status:

 ```bash
 backed --network testnet sale status --sale 0x2222222222222222222222222222222222222222
 ```

-Show claimable amounts for one user:
+Claimable amounts:

 ```bash
 backed --network testnet sale claimable \